letsencrypt/website/content/en/certificates.md

 # Chains

-When an ACME client downloads a newly-issued certificate from Let's Encrypt's ACME API, that certificate comes with a "chain" of one or more intermediates.
-Usually this chain consists of just the Subscriber certificate itself and the one intermediate which issued it, but it could contain three or more certs, each having issued the previous certificate in the chain.
+When an ACME client downloads a newly-issued certificate from Let's Encrypt's ACME API, that certificate comes with a "chain" of one or more additional certificates.
+Usually this chain consists of just the Subscriber certificate itself and one intermediate, but it could contain additional intermediates.
 The idea is that, by presenting this whole chain of certificates to a website visitor's browser, the browser will be able to validate the signatures all the way up to a root that browser trusts without having to download any additional intermediates.

 Sometimes there's more than one valid chain for a given certificate: for example, if an intermediate has been cross-signed, then either one of those certificates could be the second entry, "chaining up to" either of two different roots.
 In this case, different website operators may want to select different chains depending on the properties that they care about the most.